ibm-cloud-docs/bare-metal/bare-metal-reserved.md

 * **Cost savings**

     Choosing either a 1-year or a 3-year contract term allows for consistent monthly payments and reduced costs compared to hourly or monthly bare metal server billing cycles.

-* **Cloud strategy**

-    Improve you budgeting and forecasting with a consistent  monthly payment.

 ## Limitations